Student Code of Conduct

 - Website/Electronic Bulletin Boards - The School maintains a webpage within the main Baylor University website, which provides information to current and prospective students, including job announcements for current and graduating students.
 Electronic bulletin boards (Canvas & 2BU) also may be utilized by faculty to post classroom and other important information.
 Students should check these information sources frequently.

-- Other Methods - Other methods of communicating school information to students include updates at student organization meetings, graduate brown bag lunch meetings, baccalaureate meetings of the majors, announcements in classes, standard mail, and email.
+- Other methods of communicating school information to students include updates at student organization meetings, graduate brown bag lunch meetings, baccalaureate meetings of the majors, announcements in classes, standard mail, and email.
 “The Voice” is a school newsletter that is emailed weekly to students.

 Students should check their Baylor e-mail daily.
-This method of communication, along with the “The Voice” serve as primary channels of information for the baccalaureate and graduate programs about program updates and changes.
+This method of communication, along with the “The Voice” serve as the primary channels of information for the baccalaureate and graduate programs about program updates and changes.

 Baylor considers personal safety on campus a top priority.
 Access to the Garland School of Social Work is limited to normal working hours and not available to students on the evenings and weekends in order to protect their safety.
 Doors are to remain locked at all times and are accessible to students with an ID card.
-Under no circumstances should locked doors be propped open or should students stay in the building after normal working hours.
+Under no circumstances should locked doors be propped open, or should students stay in the building after normal working hours.
 The campus library is available for studying and small group meetings after hours and on weekends.

 The Baylor Department of Public Safety provides additional 24-hour security and works in close alliance with the Waco Police Department to create a safe environment for the university community.